UPCOMING EVENTS

-FREEDOM MEMORIAL
+INDIANA FREEDOM MEMORIAL

-Freedom Memorial at Matter Park
+Indiana Freedom Memorial at Matter Park, Marion, Indiana

-With a vision for the Freedom Memorial firmly in place, the “Battlefield Cross” was selected as the centerpiece.
-When a soldier is lost on the battlefield, it has become customary to arrange that soldier’s boots, rifle and helmet in a display known as the Battlefield Cross.
-The members of their squad will gather around the Battlefield Cross and memorialize their fallen comrade.
-Some of the troops will pray, others might recall funny stories.
-But make no mistake; this is a ceremony that is taken very seriously.
-The Battlefield Cross is still used in military memorial ceremonies to this very day, and as such, was the obvious choice for the Freedom Memorial’s focal point.
+When a soldier is lost on the battlefield, it has become customary to arrange that soldier’s boots, rifle, and helmet in a display known as the Battlefield Cross.
+The members of that soldier’s squad often gather around and memorialize their fallen comrade.
+Appropriately, the Battlefield Cross was selected as the centerpiece of the monument.

 If you would like to mail your donation, please send to the following: